+- > Aeronautics

 - > Courses of Instruction

-Core Requirements
+- > Core Requirements

 - > Aviation Business

+- > Aviation Technical Systems

 - > Flight Operations

 - > Aviation Maintenance Operations

 - > Aerospace Management/ Criminal Justice Program

-Concentration in Flight Operations Averett University flight training is conducted under the provisions of Federal Aviation Regulations Parts 141 and 61.
+Concentration in Flight Operations

+Averett University flight training is conducted under the provisions of Federal Aviation Regulations Parts 141 and 61.
 All flight instructors have the appropriate FAA certificates and experience.

 The student also is required to earn at least an FAA Commercial Pilot Certificate with an Instrument rating.
 A student must further complete either Option A - Flight Instructor Certificate or Option B - Multi-Engine Rating.
-Qualified students enrolled in this concentration will also be able to select any or all of the other options as electives.
-Any other option registered as an elective course consequently becomes a requirement for the student to graduate at Averett University.
+Qualified students enrolled in this concentration will also be able to select any or all of the other flight courses as electives.